rlisagor/freshen/README.rst

 Freshen
 =======

-- Freshen is an acceptance framework for Python
+- Freshen is an acceptance testing framework for Python
 - It is built as a plugin for Nose_
-- It uses the (mostly) same syntax as Cucumber_ (for Ruby)
+- It uses the (mostly) same syntax as Cucumber_

 Most of the information shown here can also be found on the Cucumber wiki, but here it is anyway: